Revision 24-4; Effective Oct. 1, 2024

 SNAP

-When the initial three months of time-limited eligibility expire, the advisor must:
+When the initial three months of time-limited eligibility expire, staff must:

 - deny the EDG if: